Inside This Post

 Note: If this seems intimidating / complex right now, don’t worry, it will all make more sense when we go through a few examples in a moment.

-There are nine standard events… here’s an overview from Facebook’s documentation:
+There are nine standard events… here’s an overview from Facebook’s documentation

 In addition to these nine “standard events”, you can also send your own “custom events”, which can contain any set of parameters that you like.
 Pretty sweet huh?

 The only catch to “custom events” is: they can only be used for “audience building” at this time… as in, you can’t use them as an optimization objective or conversion event for a campaign.
+(Edit May 2018: you can now create custom-conversions based on “custom events”, and then optimize for the custom-conversion).

 Since your eyes are probably 90% glazed-over from all the boring tech-speak, let’s dive into some examples before your head hits the keyboard.